apache/incubator-taverna-engine/README.md

   client/server SSL certificates.
 It is designed to be used with
-  [Java Secure Socket Extension](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html) (JSSE), [Java Cryptography Extension](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) (JCE) and depends on the
+  [Java Secure Socket Extension](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html) (JSSE), [Java Cryptography Extension](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) (JCE), and depends on the
   [BouncyCastle](https://www.bouncycastle.org/) bcprov encryption library.
   The [JCE Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) may need to be installed separately to use keystore passwords with 7 or more characters.